Incubaid/dev_process/telegram.md

     - Communication around such a project
     - Planning, info changes, ...
 - Who is on it
     - Everyone which is working on this project

-### Milestone

-- ```$shortcompanyname_milestone_$name```, e.g. ```gig_milestone_ovc210```
-- Used for
-  - Defining a milestone, and all related communication
-  - Announcing meetings, e.g. stakeholder meeting, story meeting, if change in time, ...
-  - Inform about important information changes, e.g. stories, specs, roadmap, ...
-  - Important bugs people should be aware about
-- Who is on it
-    - Everyone who has something to win or loose with this milestone, internal to our company
-- THIS IS MAINLY USED FOR PRODUCE RELATED RELEASES

 ### Cockpit